alegorico/MergeSourceFile/README.md

 pip install MergeSourceFile
 ```

+## What's New in v1.2.0

+- ✨ **TOML Configuration Support**: New `--config` / `-c` parameter to read settings from a TOML file
+- 🔧 **Configuration File**: Centralized configuration in `config.toml` instead of command-line parameters
+- ⚠️ **Deprecation Warning**: Traditional command-line parameters now show a deprecation warning
+- 🔒 **Mutual Exclusivity**: Config file and command-line parameters cannot be used together
+- 📋 **Backward Compatibility**: All existing command-line parameters continue to work
+- 🧪 **Comprehensive Testing**: 11 new tests added (67 total tests passing)

 ## What's New in v1.1.1

 - 🐛 **DEFINE Bug Fixes**: Critical fix for DEFINE statements without quotes (e.g., `DEFINE VAR = value`)